-F air Value nfunded imitments Redemption Frequency (if currently eligible) Redemption Notice Period TIAA Real Estate (a) \$ 2,184,535 \$ Once per calendar quarter None
+NOTE 4 - Fair Value Me NOTE 4 - Fair Value Measurements (cont.)
+Fair Value Unfunded Commitments Redemption Frequency (if currently eligible) Redemption Notice Period TIAA Real Estate (a) \$ 2,257,184 - Once per calendar year None

 (a) Accumulation units in the TIAA Real Estate account are available for transactions at the closing accumulation unit value on any day the NYSE is open for business.
-Although the underlying assets of the TIAA Real Estate account cannot be quickly sold and converted to liquid assets, the TIAA General Account provides the TIAA Real Estate account with a liquidity guarantee - i.e., TIAA ensures that the TIAA Real Estate account has funds available to meet participant redemption, transfer or cash withdrawal requests executed at quoted unit values.
+Although the underlying assets of the TIAA Real Estate account cannot be quickly sold and converted to liquid assets, the TIAA General Account provides the TIAA Real Estate account with a liquidity guarantee- i.e., TIAA ensures that the TIAA Real Estate account has funds available to meet participant redemption, transfer or cash withdrawal requests executed at quoted unit values.